emmaz100/emmaz100/README.md

 - 👋 Hi, I’m @emmaz100
-- 👀 I’m interested in ... cyber secuirity
+- 👀 I’m a graphic and uiux designer
-- 🌱 I’m currently learning ... cyber security
-- 💞️ I’m looking to collaborate on ... cyber security and computer forensics
+- 💞️ I’m looking forward to collaborate with designer
 - 📫 How to reach me ... olaoluwa622@gmail.com

 <!---